doevelopper/ShellFoo/README.md

 ShellFoo
 ========

-Bunch of aliases, functions and other utilities for sh (I use bash, so there probably some bashisms)
+Bunch of aliases, functions and other utilities for sh (I use bash, so there is probably some bashisms).